davidhellmann/tailwindcss-fluid-type/README.md

 // tailwind.config.js
 module.exports = {
-    // You can disable the fontSize core plugin if you don't need the defaults.
+    // You can disable the fontSize core plugin if you don't need non fluid font sizes.
-    // If you don't disable it, the fluid-type plugin simply overrule the defaults.
+    // If you don't disable it, the fluid-type plugin simply overrule the default font-sizes if the keys are the same.
     // Or you can use both alongside when you set an prefix in the settings
     corePlugins: {
         fontSize: false,